andrewtshen/riscv-symbolic-emulator/report/report.md

 ## 4 Related Work
-HV6 and Serval use push-button verification to prove properties about system calls operating in kernel mode for desktop-like operating systems. sel4 uses a manual proof with Isabelle, a proof assistant, to prove the correctness of a microcontroller style kernel for use on an embedded device.
-CertiKOS is another recent work that also uses proof assistants to prove security properties about their kernel, which has the unique capability of supporting concurrent operations.
+HV6 and Serval use push-button verification to prove properties about system calls operating in kernel mode for desktop-like operating systems. sel4[5] uses a manual proof with Isabelle, a proof assistant, to prove the correctness of a microcontroller style kernel for use on an embedded device.
+CertiKOS[6] is another recent work that also uses proof assistants to prove security properties about their kernel, which has the unique capability of supporting concurrent operations.
 This technique uses a high level of effort to construct the proof.

 ## 5 Conclusion
 We make progress on developing a proof of end-to-end correctness for application isolation on cryptocurrency hardware wallets by using formal verification techniques.
 We build a kernel and symbolic machine emulator, which can reason about the machine state even when some aspects are unknown, and prove that we can set up the kernel at boot time in such a way that user applications are properly isolated and are unable to modify private memory.